gem/oq-engine/doc/manual/oq-manual.rst

-   probability of observing a particular loss ratio (specified for each row of ``probabilities`` using the attribute ``lr``), conditional on the set of intensity levels specified using the attribute ``imls``. for this vulnerabilityfunction.
+   probability of observing a particular loss ratio (specified for each row of ``probabilities`` using the attribute ``lr``), conditional on the set of intensity levels specified using the attribute ``imls``. for this *Vulnerability Function*.
 Thus, the number of probabilities defined by each ``probabilities`` attribute must be equal to the number of intensity levels defined by the attribute ``imls``.
 On the other hand, there is no limit to the number of loss ratios for which